karlmage/crypto-monitor-web/README.md

-# crypto-monitor-web
+# Crypto Monitor Web

+## Goals
-project dedicated to learinng requests library
+- build knowledge about requests library
+- learn how to use API's
+- refresh my front-end skills